 When I start writing, I really can’t stop… But I want you to know why I left Blockstream in July 2015…

 Simply put, I realized Bitcoin wasn’t really my passion.
 Digital marketing was still my thing.

 I also noticed I sucked at being employed.
 The company liked me, and I liked them.

 But I didn’t like being employed by ONE company.
-I would rather work with a few select number of clients and run my own business.
+I would rather work with a few select numbers of clients and run my own business.

-If you want to work together to increase your online revenue, get in touch with me here.
+If you want to work together to increase your online revenue, go to my agency’s website here.